-Note for 2020: Due to the COVID-19 pandemic, extra precautions should be taken and additional items should be included when preparing for this year’s hurricane season.
-Visit the CDC website to learn more on preparing for the 2020 Hurricane Season During COVID-19.
+Due to the COVID-19 pandemic, extra precautions should be taken and additional items should be included when preparing for this year’s hurricane season.
+Visit the CDC website to learn more on preparing for the Hurricanes, Severe Storms and COVID-19.

 Hurricane Preparedness & Severe Weather Resources

 - VITEMA (Virgin Islands Territory Emergency Management Agency): www.vitema.vi.gov | www.facebook.com/vitema/ | St. Croix Office: (340) 773-2244

 - Alert VI: sign up for the emergency mass notifications, including severe weather alerts